dhixraj/gRodon-pipeline/README.md

 ```bash
 sbatch 00_setup_directories.sh
 ```
-for me.
 This will set up all the directories needed to keep your output files nice and organized.

 Check that you have a new outputs directory created outside your scripts directory.